332ndAEF/training-materials/airmanship/airfield-vfr-comms.md

 How about a formation?

-When in a formation, the flight should always check in on engine start and on any frequency change.
+When in a formation, the flight should always check in on engine start and on ANY frequency change - this includes on ground, CTAF, etc.

-Enfield 1 (on intra-flight): *"Enfield check"* or often, just *"Enfield"*
+Enfield 1 (on ground): *"Enfield check"* or often, just *"Enfield"*
 <br>
 Enfield 2: *"2"*
 <br>